 The rotator cuff is a key component of the shoulder joint, responsible for the movement of your arm overhead.
 This group of muscles is also very susceptible to overuse injuries, including tendonitis.
-In this short video, Dr. Casey Crisp explains how to know if you may have a rotator cuff injury.
+In this short video, Casey Crisp, DC explains how to know if you may have a rotator cuff injury.
 He also demonstrates three simple exercises to help alleviate rotator cuff pain and prevent future injuries.

 WHAT IS SHOULDER TENDONITIS (SHOULDER TENDINITIS)?

 Shoulder tendonitis (or tendinitis) is an overuse injury caused by an inflammation of your rotator cuff tendons.
 A tendon is a flexible band of fibrous tissue that connects muscles to bones.
 Most tendonitis is a result of a wearing down of the tendon that occurs slowly over time, much like the wearing process on the sole of a shoe, which eventually splits from overuse.